 On a dry, warm afternoon in early August, it’s business as usual in the heart of the Santa Maria Valley.
 One of the most productive agricultural regions in California, this sun-drenched landscape is home to thousands of acres of produce — especially spinach, lettuce and other leafy greens.
 At the edge of a vast field of red leaf lettuce stands a scientist who has traveled here from across the country.

-“This is the kind of lettuce we test,” said UNC-Chapel Hill researcher Rachel Noble, as she leaned down to touch the delicate leafy bunch of auburn.
+“This is the kind of lettuce we test,” says UNC researcher Rachel Noble, as she leaned down to touch the delicate leafy bunch of auburn.

 While she’s more than 2,500 miles away from her lab at the UNC Institute of Marine Science in Morehead City, North Carolina, Noble is very familiar with this area of California.
 For the past 10 years, she has made regular trips to California to help develop and hone technology that tests fresh produce for bacteria like E. coli, Salmonella and Listeria.